ffaouzif/themoviedb/README.md

 9. `npm run dev`
 10.  `php artisan serve`  or use Laravel Valet or Laravel Homestead
 11. Visit  `localhost:8000`  in your browser

+### Packages used

+- Laravel Jetstream : For scaffolding authentication layer
+- Livewire : For dynamic interfaces (SPA pages)
+- Laravel view models : separation of concerns before providing data to a view